In this article, we cover five things all successful website design has in common and how you can implement these design elements into your website.

 Fast Load Time

-Great design is invisible.
-When a visitor goes to a great website they aren’t really thinking about the site itself, they are instead immersed and engaged with the experience the site is creating for them.
+Successful website design is invisible.
+When a visitor goes to a great website they aren’t thinking about the site itself.
+Instead, they are immersed and engaged with the experience the site is creating for them.

 When a website takes a long time to load it instantly takes visitors out of their experience with the content and makes them aware of the site itself.